The dual tree of a recursive triangulation of the disk: Appendix: Expected value at a uniform location: Proof of Theorem

-\textsc{An exact expression for $\mu(n)$}.\ Although it is linear, the recurrence relation \eqref{rec:dumm} involves an unbounded number of terms.
+Although it is linear, the recurrence relation~(\ref{recdumm}) involves an unbounded number of terms.
 We adopt an approach using generating functions which are particularly adapted.
-Define $M(z) := \sum_{n \geq 1} \mu(n) z^n$.
+Define $M(z):= \sum_{n \geq1} \mu(n) z^n$.
 Since $\mu(n)\le n$ the convergence radius of $M(z)$ is exactly one.
-In a different but related case, \citet*{FlGoPuRo1993} derived a differential equation for $M(z)$ from the recursion \eqref{rec:dumm}, which is explicitly solvable.
+In a different but related case, Flajolet et al. \cite{FlGoPuRo1993} derived a differential equation for $M(z)$ from the recursion (\ref{recdumm}), which is explicitly solvable.
 In our case, this does not seem possible, and we follow ideas used by Chern and Hwang in \cite{ChHw2003} which rely on a differential equation for the Euler transform of $M(z)$.
-We start by defining the binomial and Euler transforms (see \cite[][p.\ 137]{Knuth1973b} or \cite[][p.\ 105--106]{SeFl1996}).
-Given a sequence of real numbers $(a(n), n\ge 0)$, the binomial transform $a^*$ of $a$ is defined by The sequences $a$ and $a^*$ are then dual in the sense that $a=(a^*)^*$.
+We start by defining the binomial and Euler transforms (see \cite{Knuth1973b}, p.~137, or \cite{SeFl1996}, pp.~105--106).
+Given a sequence of real numbers $(a(n), n\ge0)$, the binomial transform $a^*$ of~$a$ is defined by

+The sequences $a$ and $a^*$ are then dual in the sense that $a=(a^*)^*$.
 The binomial transform of a sequence of numbers is related to the Euler transform of its generating function.
-Given a function $f: \mathbb{C} \to \mathbb{C}$, analytic in a neighborhood of the origin, define its Euler transform $f^*$ by
+Given a function $f\dvtx \mathbb{C} \to\mathbb{C}$, analytic in a neighborhood of the origin, define its Euler transform $f^*$ by

 Note that $f^*$ is also analytic in some neighborhood of zero.
 The function $f^*$ has the crucial property that its coefficients are given by the binomial transform of the coefficients of $f$.
-In particular $M^*(z) = \sum_{n \geq 1} \mu^*(n) z^n.$
+In particular, $M^*(z) = \sum_{n \geq1} \mu ^*(n) z^n$.

 The basic observation is that $\pi_{n,k}$ may be expressed in terms which relate to binomial transforms.
-We give an expression for $\pi_{n,k}$ that may look slightly artificial, but actually exploits the structure and make the binomial transform explicit:
+We give an expression for $\pi _{n,k}$ that may look slightly artificial, but actually exploits the structure and make the binomial transform explicit:

-To see that \eqref{eq:pink} indeed holds, observe that we have
+To see that (\ref{eqpink}) indeed holds, observe that we have

 The expression for the second term is obtained in the same way: